jomony/EPItools/README.md

 # EPItools
-Comparison of performance for epigenetic data mapping and analysis tools
+Comparison of performance for epigenetic data mapping and analysis tools.

-Evaluation of four epigenomic mapping tools and scripts to search them as part of an unpublished study.
+Evaluation of four epigenomic mapping tools - including scripts to search for coherence and over-laps of mapped reads from each tool (as part of an unpublished study).

 - Bismark
 - Bsmap
-- Bseeker3
+- BS-seeker3
 - segemehl